INBRE-USP Summer Undergraduate Research Program

 - Be sure to click "INBRE" in the Project Information Section of the USP application.

-- *NEW 2017, 25% Match from mentor ($1150); mentors can contact Sarah Codd or Barbara Bunge for clarification (AIRO-eligible students exempt from match)
+- A 25% Match required from mentor ($1150); mentors can contact Sarah Codd or Barbara Bunge for clarification (AIRO-eligible students exempt from match)

 Application Process for All Other Eligible Students